 The first tool we build might be a sail for our boat.
 Although the sail might not be professionally made, it does serve its intended purpose—which is to help us steer our boat.

-As we collect more and more materials, we’re able to craft our next tool, which is the compass.
+As we collect more materials, we’re able to craft our next tool—the compass.
 With the compass, we have something to guide us now.
 Whether it’s dark or stormy, we use the compass to point us towards the direction we wish to go.

 All of a sudden, we see something in the distance.
 It’s green and brown.
 On closer inspection, it’s an island.
 Filled with excitement, we embark towards that direction.
 We reach it and discover something interesting.
 We bring it aboard our ship.
 This cycle of finding and navigating towards places repeat itself.
 Sometimes it’s an island, other times it’s a shipwreck.
 Although not every excursion is fruitful, it’s still an experience and because of that, we gain something from it.

 And so, that is how we sail through life.
 We start off without a destination; but as time passes, we begin to form one.
-This happens because of our capacity to learn, grow, and develop tools from our adventures.
+This happens because we have an innate capacity to learn, grow, and develop from our adventures.
 When we reach a destination, we get something out of it.
-However, not all destinations have predictable outcomes and rewards—sometimes the journey itself is worth more than any tangible prize.
-And as soon as we finish one, we start our next.
+Although destinations don’t guarantee a predictable outcome or reward, sometimes the journey itself is worth more than any tangible prize.
+As soon as we finish one journey, we begin another.

-Both success and failure are what makes a trip worthwhile.
+Success and failure are our teachers—they’re what makes a trip worthwhile.
 Sometimes, mistakes can lead us to even greater riches.
-If you don’t believe me, take a look at how Christopher Columbus turned out.
+If you don’t believe me, take a look at Christopher Columbus.

 When we become captains of our own ship, we’re able to go wherever we want.
-And even though our destinations may change, our journey to discover who we are and our treasure—however you define it—is everlasting.
+Even though our destinations can change, our journey to discover who we are and our treasure is everlasting.